Need another category? Click here or call us at (866) 345-6784.

 File a First Report of Injury

 Fayetteville workers should try to stay up to date with the regulations regarding workers’ compensation, and the forms of compensation to which they are entitled.
 Guidelines provided by the North Carolina Industrial Commission offer advice on how to proceed after a workplace injury.
-You should file a report in a timely manner with your supervisor or superior.
+You should file a report promptly with your supervisor or superior.
 Should any disputes arise as to where the injury took place, this initial report will establish a timeline and location of events.
 However, if the injury is severe, you should seek medical treatment immediately and file your report once you receive treatment.
 This prevents your injury from worsening into something even more serious.
-It also helps to request a copy of the doctor’s report for your own files.
+It also helps to request a copy of the doctor’s report for your files.

 Timeline and Other Information